-In more serious cases or in continual breaches of the school discipline where possible significant harm has taken place a member of the pastoral team will undertake a more thorough restorative intervention.
+In more serious cases or in continual breaches of the school discipline a member of the pastoral team will undertake a more thorough restorative intervention.
 This may also involve working with outside agencies to best support the pupil/pupils, staff member/members to bring about the best solution and outcome.